milobedini/Recipe-App/README.md

 <img width="540" alt="Screenshot 2022-01-04 at 11 20 51" src="https://user-images.githubusercontent.com/89992629/148051808-3883473e-53d6-484d-911b-1c73387d8740.png">

 ### User Profile Page
 The profile page was a similar task, and required displaying the current user’s username, their favourited recipes and their added recipes.
-For this the hard work was done by the back-end by populating the user JSON response with these recipes.
+For this, the hard work was done by the back-end by populating the user JSON response with these recipes.

 #### Code Snippet - User’s Liked Recipes
 <img width="470" alt="Screenshot 2022-01-04 at 09 55 03" src="https://user-images.githubusercontent.com/89992629/148050805-94a593e3-cc57-4344-83f7-d2e1d0b81872.png">